WissemBoujlida/time-series-project/README.md

 # time-series-project - Academic project

-As part of a third-semester project, we have been asked to model a time series using R. The project comprises :
+As part of a third-semester project, we have been asked to model a time series using R. The project comprises:

 * Phase 1: Statistical and graphical analysis of a time series